-Jeffrey H. Margolis has served as our Chairman of the Board since November 2015.
-Currently, Mr. Margolis is chairman and CEO of Welltok, Inc., a healthcare consumer engagement and software-as-a-service enterprise.
-Mr. Margolis is Chairman Emeritus of TriZetto Corporation, a recognized leader of in the provision of health information technology for payers and providers and the originator of the industry-vertical SaaS model, where he served as the founding CEO beginning in 1997, served as Chairman and CEO until 2010 (publically traded on NASDAQ from October 1999 - August 2008), and continued as Chairman until October 2011.
+Jeffrey H. Margolis has served as our Chair of the Board since November 2015.
+Currently, Mr. Margolis is Chairman of Welltok, Inc., a data-driven, enterprise SaaS company that develops and delivers a consumer activation platform to the healthcare industry.
+Mr. Margolis served as Welltok’s CEO from April 2013 through April 2020.
+Mr. Margolis is Chairman Emeritus of TriZetto Corporation, a recognized leader in the provision of health information technology for payers and providers and the originator of the industry-vertical SaaS model, where he served as the founding CEO beginning in 1997, served as Chairman and CEO until 2010 (publicly traded on NASDAQ from October 1999 - August 2008), and continued as Chairman until October 2011.
 Mr. Margolis also served as Senior Executive Advisor to the Oliver Wyman Health Innovation Center, an organization that identifies and disseminates ideas and best practices that aim to transform healthcare, during 2012 and 2013.
 From 1989 to 1997, Mr. Margolis served as Senior Vice President and Chief Information Officer of FHP International Corp. and its predecessors, a publicly-traded company that focused on the delivery of managed group and individual health care insurance and hospital and ambulatory-based clinical services along with a broad array of healthcare ancillary services.
 Earlier in his career, Mr. Margolis served in various positions with Andersen Consulting including his final position as Manager, Healthcare Consulting.
-Mr. Margolis currently serves on the board of directors of Alignment Healthcare, Inc., a private, for-profit population health management entity, and TriNetX, Inc., a private, forprofit data and software-as-a-service entity that supports clinical trials.
+Mr. Margolis currently serves on the boards of Alignment Healthcare, Inc. (NASDAQ: ALHC), a population health management company, where he is the Chair of the Audit Committee, TriNetX, Inc., a private, for-profit data and software-as-a-service entity that supports clinical trials, and Hydrogen Health Management Feeder, LLC.
 He has previously served on a variety of other for-profit boards.
 He also has served on a number of not-for-profit boards of directors.
-Mr. Margolis is currently a director of Hoag Hospital in Newport Beach, California.
+Mr. Margolis is currently a director of Hoag Hospital and Chair of the Hoag Clinic in Newport Beach, California.
 He is a member of the board of governors at Cedars-Sinai in Los Angeles, California and is on the Advisory Boards of the University of California at Irvine’s Center for Healthcare Management & Policy and Center for Digital Transformation.
-A published author on topics of healthcare information technology and systems, Mr. Margolis earned a bachelor’s degree in business administration/management information systems with high honors from the University of Illinois in 1984, and holds CPA certificates (currently inactive) in Colorado and Illinois.
+Mr. Margolis also serves as a Senior Advisor to Blackstone (NYSE: BX).
+A published author of several books on the topics of healthcare information technology and systems, Mr. Margolis earned a bachelor’s degree in business administration/management information systems with high honors from the University of Illinois in 1984 and holds CPA certificates (currently inactive) in Colorado and Illinois.
 Mr. Margolis has been a director since 2014.